worldoptimizer/Export-To-Hype-Photoshop/README.md

 ---

 Many thanks to my GitHub sponsors.
-For this project special thanks to Deutsche Presse Agentur (DPA, Infografik).
+For this project special thanks to Deutsche Presse Agentur (DPA, Infografik + Infocom).

 If you are also considering to support my work, it would be very much appreciated! https://github.com/sponsors/worldoptimizer